So there they were.

 The sounds of Jonah's footsteps echoing down the hall like a countdown to their time running out sped up Orion's already racing heartbeat until it felt like it was going to jump out of his mouth.
 He and Felix were the only two left to combat the pilots, so there was nobody to man the controls, meaning that if Jonah suddenly emerged, he would be able to erase the progress they'd already made and turn the ship back around to the moon.

+Orion stopped still for a second to stare out of the window to his left and the sight that met him struck fear into every inch of his being: the enormous, looming moon almost entirely filled the whole window.
 It seemed like there was absolutely no hope whatsoever unless Mason turned up with Cass in under a minute before the captain arrived.
 It would help even more if Leo was fully conscious and could help out a little bit, but of course he couldn't because he was seriously damaged and was missing most of his face, along with a few bits of his right hand.

 All hope was draining from Orion's system and he was just about to give up, before he heard the doors slam open and the familiar voice of his cousin call up to them.